viraatdas/Neural-Network-Purdue-Workshop/README.md

 # Neural Network Purdue Workshop
 Google Collab used for the Jupyter Notebook.

+## How to use
+1) Log on to [Google Colab] (https://colab.research.google.com).
+2) Select File -> Open Notebook -> GitHub
+3) Enter this URL: https://github.com/viraatdas/Neural-Network-Purdue-Workshop and select the master branch

-Powerpoint attached that was used during the workshop.
-The branches are organized in a way that at any point if someones gets lost, they can easily get to pace.
-Enjoy!
+The branches are numbered.
+At any point if you want to skip ahead, you can Open the Notebook and get to the point.

+## Extra Info
+Powerpoint associated with this project: [ppt](https://docs.google.com/presentation/d/1Ao27JRwM8SU6QpsXAr5-lV-Nd8kB120MCEj30wRNgPo/edit#slide=id.p2)

 Workshop held on 2/14/19 (Romantic day for a romantic topic *wink*)